ina-foss/InaGVAD/README.md

 * freely available corpus and evaluation code allowing to train and evaluate models

 A Voice Activity Detection benchmark based on 6 open-source systems (inaSpeechSegmenter, LIUM_SpkDiarization, Pyannote, Rvad, Silero, SpeechBrain) show InaGVAD generalist TV and music radio categories are more challenging than estimates obtained on AMI, VoxConverse and DIHARD 3 VAD corpora.
-Results demonstrate that our proposal, trained on a single - but diverse - hour of data, achieved competitive SGS results.
+A baseline X-vector transfer learning strategy, trained on inaGVAD 1h development set, show that models trained on a single - but diverse - hour of data can achieve competitive SGS results.

 ## Downloading Audio files